Pioneer packs

 Before Svejbæksnævringen you will find the restaurants: Ålekroen, Traktørstedet Ludvigslyst and Skyttehusets Café - remember to check their opening hours if lunch is to be enjoyed here.

 The Paradise Islands are also to the left, and if time permits, you can sail to Paradise.
-Borresø is divided into two sections, so to speak - a relatively deep eastern part, through which the river Gudenåen flows, and a somewhat shallower western part with four small islands, collectively known as the Paradise Islands.
+Borresø is divided into two sections, so to speak - a relatively deep eastern part, through which the river Gudenåen flows, and a somewhat shallower western part with the four small islands, collectively called the Paradise Islands.

-Now you pass through Sejssnævringen and into Brassø, where De små Fisk Teltplads is on the right-hand side and you set up camp for the night.
-A short walk into Sejs brings you to shopping and places to eat.
+Now you pass through Sejssnævringen and into Brassø, where De Små Fisk Teltplads is on your right and you set up camp for the night.
+A short walk into Sejs brings you to shopping and dining options.
 It's a lovely scenic park-like area with space for ball games.
 There is also a swimming area that is fenced in.

 Day 2:

-Now the journey continues towards Silkeborg, where you'll be travelling on the 2.5 km long Remstrup River.
-Remstrup Å runs from Brassø to Silkeborg Harbour, where Silkeborg Kanocenter is also based, after which the river flows into Silkeborg Langsø.
+Now the trip continues towards Silkeborg, where you will sail on the 2.5 km long Remstrup River.
+Remstrup Å runs from Brassø to Silkeborg Harbor, where Silkeborg Kanocenter is also based, after which the river flows into Silkeborg Langsø.

-When you arrive at Silkeborg Harbour/Silkeborg Kanocenter, you'll have to pass through Kammerslusen to get north.
-It's a good idea to take a break and buy provisions, and perhaps take a short walk up to Silkeborg's cosy town centre with shopping opportunities, boutiques and restaurants.
+When you arrive at Silkeborg Harbor/Silkeborg Kanocenter, you must pass through Kammerslusen to get north.
+It's a good idea to take a break and buy provisions, and perhaps take a short walk up to Silkeborg's cozy town center with shopping opportunities, shopping opportunities and eateries.

 You will then sail past the Silkeborg Paper Factory area, where Jysk Musik & Teaterhus, cinema, hotel,